Galileo's Telescope IMSS 2427 & 2428: To Date These Are The Worlds Finest Museum Quality Replicas

 We found it was absolutely essential to make our own measurements of the original leather telescope having found a number of important differences in the data for its dimensions and materials in the published literature and in existing replicas.
 We made a concerted effort in checking and cross checking our data to resolve these differences.
 (It is important to note that there are many so-called replicas which are so far from the characteristics of the IMSS originals that we did not include them in our comparison studies.)
 For those instances where no data was available on the originals, such as that for the existing eyepiece holder in the leather covered telescope, IMSS #2428, we made and noted our best choice based on our own technical experience which is considerable.
 However if new or more reliable information becomes available on the eyepiece holder, our telescope could accommodate the lens in the ocular draw tube itself if necessary.
 The bottom line is that we believe our replicas to be the most accurate and finest made to date and will hopefully serve as standards for other replication in the future.

-and were aware of his life and his work.
-But in researching his ventures into developing and using the telescope, we have come to see Galileo’s saga and his telescopes as remarkable and timeless examples of what the business of science is all about and how science really works.
+In addition in researching this ventures into developing and using the telescope, we have come to see Galileo’s saga and his telescopes as remarkable and timeless examples of what the business of science is all about and how science really works.
 Galileo and his instruments are an excellent case study of the working of science and basic research – the contributions they make to our knowledge and the fragile threads that supports themThe telescopes demonstrate that the processes used by science ensure the truth will be revealed no matter how strong the bias.
 When discoveries are suppressed it is only a matter of time before they come to light again.
 When errors are made, science’s self correcting processes will reveal them.
 Its output has testable reliability.
 These processes of science are not unique to science but they should become more universal.

 For those with the professional interest: we are making these very precise museum grade replicas for sale museums, serious collectors and those who so kindly donate instruments of this quality to their favorite museums and other teaching institutions.
 If you are interested, please contact us at k1ugm@comcast.net